mariacelesterr/bancktest/README.md

 # How to rund this app

+First install dependencies:
-First install dependencies -- npm install
+npm install

-then run the db or server -- json-server --watch transaction.json
+then run the db or server:
+npm run mock:server

-and run the app -- ng serve
+and in another tab run the app: ng serve

-Let me know is you have any question
+Let me know is you have any questions

 # Banktest